dr-lab/CarND-Kidnapped-Vehicle-Project/README.md

 The meat of this project is in file  src/particle_filter.cpp, and particle_filter.h

+## Inputs to the Particle Filter
+The particle filter data are in in the `data` directory.

+#### The Map*
+`map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
+Each row has three columns
+1. x position
+2. y position
+3. landmark id

+### All other data the simulator provides, such as observations and controls.

+> * Map data provided by 3D Mapping Solutions GmbH.

+## Pass Criteria

+Based on the rubic, if the we run the application and simulator, and can see following screen means meets the rubic.
+Please see following screenshot which show the "Success" pass.

+![Pass Criteria][screenshot]

+## Sample Data

+Input from simulator

+  Incoming data from simulator telemetry

+  highest w 0.0119507
+  average w 0.00528024

+Output from application, send back to simulator

+  Message send back to simulator:
+  42["best_particle",{"best_particle_associations":"","best_particle_sense_x":"","best_particle_sense_y":"","best_particle_theta":0.144708547691593,"best_particle_x":46.3871959955385,"best_particle_y":12.7109229708847}]

+## P.S.

+# Data Protocol between Simulator and Application

 Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.